leeyuejia/GA_seif2020/projects/project_3/README.md

 >General App Idea/Purpose: An app that allows me to catalogue all my pins by category <br>
 >Who Would Use It: Pin collectors<br>

-* A working full-stack application, built by you and your group members, using the MEAN stack: **Node.js, Mongoose, Express and Angular**.
+* A working full-stack application, built by you and your group members, using the MERN stack: **Node.js, Mongoose, Express and React**.
    - Your project should *not* include *EJS*.
-* Adhere to the **MVC** file structure: Models, Views, Controllers (Note, in this case _views_ is angular within the `public` folder, there will not be a _views_ directory)
+* Adhere to the **MVC** file structure: Models, Views, Controllers (Note, in this case _views_ is React within the `public` folder, there will not be a _views_ directory)
 * At least _one model_ with full **CRUD**.
-* Include **at least one** of the following features:
+* Include **at least two** of the following features:
     - Authorization
       - Include **sign up/log in** functionality, with encrypted passwords & an authorization flow
-    - Pull from a third party API - either client side with AJAX or server-side with an NPM
+    - Pull from a third party API - either client side with AJAX or server-side
       - NPMs that work with an API: Twitter, Yelp, etc.  Remember the `request` module can make API calls server side to any URL.
     - Have two models
       - Have two separate models that don't have to be related